gonssalu/afd-forensic-parser/README.md

 # process.ps1

-Este script utiliza as tools do Zimmerman para dar parse, automaticamente, a todos os artefactos no registry do Windows, à AmCache e as JumpLists.
+Este script utiliza as tools do Zimmerman para analisar, automaticamente, a todos os artefactos no registry do Windows, à AmCache e as JumpLists.

 ## Requisitos